mnau23/taltech_fp/README.md

-# taltech_fp
-Functional Programming course, A.A.
-2020/2021 @ Tallinn University of Technology
+This repository contains codes for "Functional Programming" course, 2020 @ TalTech.